psychemedia/sin-eater-resources/src/_aftermath_first_debate.md

 The account continues:

 > He had the curiosity to wait, and saw at last the motion of what seemed a foggy meteor moving toward their standing-point.
-After waiting long, he caught a far-out shout in reply to the woman's long unanswered, till she kindled, on the high road’s point, the straw of her husband’s late bed—the usual signal of a death in the house.
+After waiting long, he caught a far-out shout in reply to the woman's long unanswered, till she kindled, on the high road's point, the straw of her husband's late bed—the usual signal of a death in the house.

 And then we have the reference to the sin-eater: